heavenwing/dapr-workflows/README.md

 Dapr Workflows hosts a gRPC server that implements the Dapr Client API.

-This allows users to start workflows using gRPC and HTTP endpoints through Dapr, or start a workflow asynchronously using Dapr bindings.
+This allows users to start workflows using gRPC and HTTP endpoints through Dapr, or start a workflow asynchronously using Dapr bindings or pubsub.
 Once a workflow request comes in, Dapr Workflows uses the Logic Apps SDK to execute the workflow.

 ![Diagram](./assets/architecture_diagram.png)